Dixon10-coder/airbnb-clone-project/README.md

     -amount
     -status
 # Relationships among Entities
-A user can own multiple properties
+A user can own multiple properties.
-A booking belongs to a property
+A booking belongs to a property.
-A user can make multiple bookings
+A user can make multiple bookings.
-A review belongs to a property a user
+A review belongs to a property a user.
-A payment belongs to a booking
+A payment belongs to a booking.

 # Feature Breakdown